-The Indiana Wesleyan University Board of Trustees voted unanimously on October 4 to authorize the creation of the University’s first international campus through the acquisition of Wesley Institute in Sydney, Australia.
+The Indiana Wesleyan University Board of Trustees voted unanimously on October 4 to authorize the status of Wesley Institute in Sydney, Australia as a sister institution to IWU.
+This partnership seeks to become the foundation for the first global Christian university in Australia.
 The decision follows 18 months of joint exploration.

 Wesley Institute, Australia’s first and leading Christian arts college, is an evangelical, not-for-profit Christian higher education provider.
 With 30 years of operation, WI is accredited to deliver on-campus and online programs, including postgraduate to master’s level degrees in teacher education, counseling, leadership and applied ethics, and music, and programs at bachelor level including dance, drama, music and graphic design.
 WI is an affiliate member of the Council for Christian Colleges and Universities.